Andrew4d3/ec-high-rxjs/README.md

 # ec-high-rxjs
-Course Notes for Use Higher Order Observables in RxJS Effectively (Egghead IO)
+Course Notes for course: Use Higher Order Observables in RxJS Effectively (Egghead IO)